2013 IndyCar Series: Round 5: Indianapolis 500

 A race record 68 lead changes amongst 14 different drivers highlighted the most competitive and fastest Indy 500 in history.
 On a restart with three laps to go, Ryan Hunter-Reay led rookie Carlos Muñoz, Tony Kanaan, and Marco Andretti.
 At the green flag, the top three cars went three-wide into turn one, with Kanaan taking the lead.
 Seconds later, Dario Franchitti hit the outside wall in turn one, bringing out the race ending final caution.
 Tony Kanaan completed the final two laps in the lead under yellow, and won his first Indy 500, a popular victory after eleven previous unsuccessful attempts.

 Round 6: Detroit (Sat.)

 The first race of the Detroit Grand Prix (IndyCar) saw part-time driver Mike Conway dominate.
-The series began utilizing a revised and upgraded version of the Belle Isle circuit, a layout used by CART from 1998–2001.
+The series began utilizing a revised and upgraded version of the Belle Isle circuit, a layout used by CART from 1998 to 2001.
 Conway took the lead on lap 44 and led a total of 47 laps en route to victory.
 In the second half, Conway pulled out to an insurmountable 20-second lead at one point.